CircleSD/active_manageable/README.md

 4. run `bundle exec appraisal rspec` to run the tests against different versions of activerecord & activesupport
 5. run `bundle exec rubocop` to check the style of files

 To install this gem onto your local machine, run `bundle exec rake install`.

+To release a new version:

+1. update the version number in `version.rb`
+2. update the change log in `CHANGELOG.md`
-To release a new version, update the version number in `version.rb`, commit the changes and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+3. run `bundle` to update the `Gemfile.lock` version
+4. commit the changes
+5. run `bundle exec rake release` to create & push a git tag for the version and push the `.gem` file to [rubygems.org](https://rubygems.org).
+6. create a new release for the version on GitHub

 ## Contributing